-Breast thermography is an effective alternative to breast mammography, and Dr. LeRoy has performed comprehensive breast exams and breast thermograms on over 3,000 women – successfully helping them prevent or get early treatment for breast cancer.
-View “normal” and “abnormal” breast thermograms from Dr. LeRoy’s case studies, to see clearly how breast thermography may be the most effective diagnostic tool for early breast cancer detection.
+Breast thermography is an adjunct to mammography, and Dr. LeRoy has performed comprehensive breast exams and breast thermograms on over 3,500 women – successfully helping them get early treatment for breast cancer.
+View “normal” and “abnormal” breast thermograms from Dr. LeRoy’s case studies, to see clearly how breast thermography may be the most effective adjunctive diagnostic tool for early breast cancer detection.
 Please be advised that these photos are graphic images of breasts, both with and without tumors.

 Please note: You can enlarge each photo by clicking on it.

 |The breast thermography infrared images to the right depict a very normal breast thermogram.
 Vascular findings in the breasts are nearly lacking and there are no hyperthermic areas.
 This is not typical of the average woman and represents about 5% of the population.|

 |This image is more representative of the average breast thermography, demonstrating vessels in the upper breasts that extend toward the areolae.
 There is a slight hyperthermic area in the outer right breast that was not correlated with palpatory findings.
 A repeat study at six months demonstrated the pattern was stable and there was no increase in the hyperthermic area of the right breast.|